 Many of these can be purchased at the grocery store, the pharmacy, pet stores, vets' offices, online pet stores, and Amazon.
 That many of these links are linked to Amazon is in no way a support or an ad for Amazon.
 Whether it is medicines or supplements or cat supplies, shop around at online stores, Amazon, and local stores and compare prices to find the most convenient to buy and affordable for you.

-2) Myrna received 200mg a day of Nature Made COQ10 which I mixed into her food after piercing the gel cap and squeezing out the oil.
+2) COQ10 is needed for heart health.
+Myrna received 200mg a day of Nature Made COQ10 which I mixed into her food after piercing the gel cap and squeezing out the oil.
 I administered it this way for four years before adding it to the mixture for kidney support (see notes below.)
 COQ10 improved her heart function.

-3) Potassium-she received four or more tabs a day of 595mg tabs of Sundown Potassium Gluconate that are cut into pieces and given with regular medicines.
+3) Potassium is necessary for kidney, heart, and overall health.
+Being hyper (too high) or hypokalemia (too low) in potassium can often cause the same symptoms-lethargy, nervousness, vomiting, etc. Potassium is mobilized to run the heart and is needed to create strong kidneys.
+The kidneys run the diuresis process and when a cat is on lasix, the cat needs more potassium.
+Diuretics promote excretion of fluid but in the fluid are electrolytes the body needs to properly function.
+One of these electrolytes is potassium.
+A potassium supplement must always be given when the cat is on lasix and increased as the need for a diuretic increases.
+Myrna received four or more tabs a day of 595mg tabs of Sundown Potassium Gluconate that were cut into pieces and given by mouth.
 We also tried to give her some of the 485mg tabs of Tumil-k potassium a day.
-But then her potassium level decreased and we resumed Sundown.
+But then her potassium level decreased and we resumed using Sundown.
 In the summer of 2015, we began to also use Renal K powder in her food which worked when she was eating; or Renal K gel by mouth when she wasn’t eating.
-I previously mixed a bit of banana into her food.
+I had also previously mixed a bit of banana into her food.
 When she stopped eating bananas, I mixed in sweet potato baby food until I began to use that as the base for the kidney support mixture.
 (See note below.)

-5) She received one ml a day of lysine, an amino acid, to help fight the herpes virus she was exposed to as a kitten.
+5) She received one ml a day of Viralys brand lysine, an amino acid, to help fight the herpes virus she was exposed to as a kitten.
 It is also good for the heart.

 8) She received 1/4 of a 250mg Nature Made magnesium twice a week.